-The Department of Collaborative Support and Intervention in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
-Candidates who successfully complete this program and other requirements of the state certification agency (PSC) will be eligible for Georgia Level 5 certification.
+The Department of Learning and Teaching in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
+Candidates who successfully complete this program and other requirements of the state certification agency (PSC) may be eligible for Georgia Level 5 certification.
 Teachers with certification in this area are infield to teach students in grades P-12 with disabilities who receive instruction using the general education curriculum and participate in the general statewide assessment, as well as students in special education preschool (ages 3-5 years).
-This program includes the opportunity for candidates to earn their first clear, renewable, professional teaching certificate (initial certification option).

-The Department of Collaborative Support and Intervention in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
+The Department of Learning and Teaching in the College of Education at the University of West Georgia (COE-UWG) offers the Master of Education program in Special Education (MEd-SPED).
 The program in Special Education prepares candidates to expand their professional knowledge, skills, and dispositions for enhancing effective practice through the exploration of new knowledge and the comprehension of research constructs.
-Candidates who successfully complete this program and other requirements of the state certification agency (PSC) will be eligible for Georgia Level 5 certification.
+Candidates who successfully complete this program and other requirements of the state certification agency (PSC) may be eligible for Georgia Level 5 certification.
 Teachers with certification in this area are infield to teach students in grades P-12 with disabilities who receive instruction using the general education curriculum and participate in the general statewide assessment, as well as students in special education preschool (ages 3-5 years).
 The Master of Education program in Special Education is a minimum of 36 graduate credit hours plus an exit exam/Electronic Portfolio.
-The 12 classes in the MEd program include an educational research class, 9 other required classes, and 2 electives.
-Electives are selected in conjunction with the student's assigned advisor.
-Candidates who have clear, renewable, professional certification in some area other than special education typically would have fewer classes to take beyond the 12 MEd classes, but may need to take some prerequisites and/or corequisites and would have to complete one term of practicum.
-There are some options for satisfying some of the prerequisites and corequisites aside from UWG graduate classes.
-An analysis of each candidate's transcript is performed to determine any requirements related to certification in addition to the 12 MEd classes.
-Candidates may start any term, but need to work closely with their advisors for most effective scheduling of classes.
-Most of the 12 MEd classes are offered twice per year.
-Advance application for the practica is required.
+Candidates may start spring and summer, but need to work closely with their advisor for most effective scheduling of classes.
+Most of the SPED MEd classes are offered twice per year.
+Advance application for the practicum experience is required.

 85+% online.
-Most classes require at least one face-to-face meeting on campus, especially prerequisites or corequisites required for candidates obtaining initial certification.
+Some classes may require at least one face-to-face meeting on campus or via distance.

 Total semester hours required to earn a degree: 36+